Angélique du Coudray: Career

 In 1759, she published an early midwifery textbook, Abrégé de l'art des accouchements (Abridgment of the Art of Delivery), which was a revision and expansion of an earlier midwifery textbook published in 1667.
-The book was translated in many languages including German, Dutch, and English.
-The textbook provided Coudray’s illustrations to show important maneuvers as well as how dangerous the maneuvers were.
+The book was translated into many languages including German, Dutch, and English.
+The textbook provided Du Coudray's illustrations to show important maneuvers as well as how dangerous the maneuvers were.

-In the same year, the king (Louis XV) commissioned her to teach midwifery to peasant women in an attempt to reduce infant mortality.
+In the same year, King (Louis XV) commissioned her to teach midwifery to peasant women in an attempt to reduce infant mortality.
 This had become a political concern because a perceived high rural perinatal mortality, following from the deaths in the Seven Years' War, was depleting France of future citizens.

-Between 1760 and 1783, she traveled all over rural France, sharing her extensive knowledge with poor women.
+Between 1760 and 1783, she travelled all over rural France, sharing her extensive knowledge with poor women.
 During this period, she is estimated to have taught in over forty French cities and rural towns and to have trained 4,000 students directly.
 She was also responsible for the training of 6,000 other women, who were taught directly by her former students.
 In addition, she taught about 500 surgeons and physicians, all of them men.
-At one point in her travels, she taught midwifery to veterinarians at The Royal Veterinary School so that women in rural areas would have the necessary care.
+At one point in her travels, she taught midwifery to veterinarians at the Royal Veterinary Schoolin Lyon so that women in rural areas would have the necessary care.
 In her thirty years of teaching she taught over 30,000 students.
 Through this educational effort Du Coudray became a national sensation and international symbol of French medical advancement.